kgignatyev/full-stack-seed/README.md

 This is a collection of projects to bootstrap a startup by providing complete and productive development stack that uses API first ideology

-This [Medium article](https://medium.com/@mohamedtaman/full-stack-seed-fss-1b1b3b3b3b3b) explains the reasons and ideas for the project
+This Medium article:[ Full Startup Starter technology stack](https://medium.com/@kgignatyev/full-startup-starter-on-jvm-stack-c83a4f0a28ad) explains the reasons and ideas for the project

 ## Projects